Anolis lemurinus

 Anolis lemurinus, the ghost anole, is a species of lizard in the family Dactyloidae.
 The species is found in Mexico, Guatemala, Belize, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, and Colombia.

+Description

+In the A. lemurinus group, females exhibit polymorphic dewlap coloration, as opposed to the monomorphic male dewlaps.
+Female dewlap color varies regionally, possibly correlating with body size and showing greater similarity among nearby populations.